List of countries that prohibit paramilitary organizations outside government armed forces: North Macedonia

 Article 20 of North Macedonia constitution prohibits any military or paramilitary associations which do not belong to the Armed Forces.

 Oman

 Article 14 of Oman constitution prohibits any paramilitary formation.

 Paraguay

 Article 42 of Paraguay constitution prohibits any paramilitary association.

 Philippines

 Article XVIII.Sec 24. of Philippines constitution prohibits private armies and other armed groups not recognized by a duly constituted authority.

 Portugal

 Article 46.4. of Portugal constitution prohibits armed associations, military, militarised or paramilitary-type associations.

 Romania

 Article 118.4. of Romania constitution prohibits military or paramilitary activities outside the framework of a state authority.

 Serbia

 Article 55 of Serbia constitution prohibits any paramilitary association.

 South Sudan

 Article 151.3. of South Sudan constitution prohibits any armed or paramilitary force except in accordance with the law.

 Spain

 Section 22.5. of Spain constitution prohibits any paramilitary association.

-East Timor
+Timor-Leste

-Article 43.3. of East Timor constitution prohibits any armed, military or paramilitary associations.
+Article 43.3. of the Timor-Leste constitution prohibits any armed, military or paramilitary associations.